Prud-homme/OC_P7/README.md

 ```

 Then a window will appear to select your file with shares.
 Once the program is finished, the recommended investment appears in the console but is also available in a text file.
 This text file is located in the same place as your data.
+The data directory provides examples of input and output data.

 🗒️ *Note: Depending on the installation of python it is possible that the `python3` command is not recognized under windows.
 In this case, you will have to replace `python3` by `python`.*